Multivariate Statistics 1

 This course on multivariate statistics covers two different topics:

-- Dimension reduction methods.
-This first chapter focuses more on principal component analysis (PCA), what is "under the hood", how many principal components to choose, how to visualize and interpret the results.
-A short overview on rotations techniques and other unsupervised multivariate methods (e.g. for categorical variables, data structured into groups) is also part of the lecture.
+• Dimension reduction methods: This first chapter focuses more on principal component analysis (PCA), what is "under the hood", how many principal components to choose, how to visualize and interpret the results.
+A brief overview of rotation techniques and other unsupervised multivariate methods (e.g., for categorical variables, data structured into groups) is also part of the lecture.

-- Cluster analysis.
-This second chapter focuses on the two most frequently used clustering methods: k-means and hierarchical clustering (HC).
-It describes the different measures of dissimilarity and distances that can be used to define clusters.
-A short part also illustrates how to combine both algorithms (k-means and HC) into hybrid algorithms.
-Finally, this chapter covers the theory and application of mixture models as well as the R commands that permit to produce heatmaps together with the result of a clustering algorithm.
+• Cluster analysis: This second chapter describes the different measures of dissimilarity and distances that can be used to define clusters.
+It focuses on the two most frequently used clustering methods: k-means and hierarchical clustering, and the combination of these two methods into hybrid algorithms.
+This chapter also covers the theory and application of mixture models as well as the R commands that permit to produce heatmaps together with the result of a clustering algorithm.
+Finally, two other clustering methods, namely DBSCAN and Louvain method for community detection, are introduced at the end of this lecture.

 Methods: